DSAutomations/dockerhass-docs/DockerHass-Dock-Buster-shorter.md

 All of the buzz lately has convinced me to migrate my HA into a Docker stack.
 I wanted to share my work for the sake of contributing to the community.
 I hope that others can find some value in what I've accomplished here.

- My first draft of this post included perhaps too much detail, I got caught up in the weeds explaining everything and it quickly ballooned to a
+ My first draft of this post included perhaps too much detail, I got caught up in the weeds explaining everything and somewhere around word 10,000 I realized I wasn't doing something right.
+Others have explained the basics better than I can in a post about Home Assistant.